Soukhya2003/Crypto-Sentiment-Trading-Analysis/README.md

 ## Conclusion

-This project demonstrates how combining sentiment indicators with transaction-level trading data can reveal behavioral finance patterns and performance differences in cryptocurrency markets.
+This project demonstrates how combining sentiment indicators with transaction-level trading data can uncover behavioral finance patterns and performance differences in cryptocurrency markets.